roneli/fastgql/docs/src/content/docs/schema/operators.md

 ---

 FastGQL defines a set of operators that can be used to extend the schema.
 These operators are defined in the `fastgql.graphql` file.
 These operators are used to run filters and queries on the database.

+## Standard Operators

-By default, FastGQL supports common operators:
+By default, FastGQL supports these operators for scalar types (String, Int, Float, etc.):

 - `eq` - equals
-- `ne` - not equals
+- `neq` - not equals
 - `gt` - greater than
 - `lt` - less than
 - `gte` - greater than or equal
 - `lte` - less than or equal
 - `in` - in
-- `nin` - not in
+- `notIn` - not in
-- `like` - like
+- `like` - like (string matching with wildcards)
-- `ilike` - ilike
+- `ilike` - case-insensitive like
 - `isNull` - is null
+- `suffix` - string ends with
+- `prefix` - string starts with

+## List/Array Operators

+The following operators are available specifically for list/array types (StringListComparator, IntListComparator, etc.):

-- `contains` - contains
+- `contains` - array contains value(s)
-- `notContains` - not contains
+- `notContains` - array does not contain value(s)
-- `overlap` - overlap
+- `overlap` - arrays have overlapping elements
-- `containedBy` - contained by
+- `containedBy` - array is contained by another array

-- `suffix` - suffix
-- `prefix` - prefix
+**Note:** These list operators are NOT available for scalar comparators like StringComparator or IntComparator.

 ## Adding Custom Operators